laravel/docs/homestead.md

     provider: virtualbox

 > **Warning**
-> If you are using Apple Silicon, you should add `box: laravel/homestead-arm` to your `Homestead.yaml` file.
-Apple Silicon requires the Parallels provider.
+> If you are using Apple Silicon the Parallels provider is required.

 <a name="configuring-shared-folders"></a>
 #### Configuring Shared Folders